 Think of it like this, the short end of the bend has shorter fibers and by stretching them as described, they lengthen.
 The wood on the high side is compressed while the short side is stretched.
 Care must be taken to apply just enough force.
 If done correctly the wood will learn a new position, a position of straightness.
 If too much force is applied the shaft will either break or the compression side will rupture forming wrinkles on the surface called crystals.
 Once this happens it’s time to discard that shaft, it’s no longer safe.
 This technique is easy to learn, it just takes practice to master.

-The archery market has several arrow straightening aids offered like the Shaft Tamer and the Ace Roll-R-Straight.
+The archery market has several arrow straightening aids offered like the Ace Roll-R-Straight.
 These tools are easy to use; they burnish the surface of the shaft on the long side of the bend.
 Beginning arrow builders have good success rates with these tools and arrows straightened by burnishing seem to stay straight longer than when hand straightened.
 Either technique works, try them both and then decide what’s best for you.

 Before you can glue your feathers on, you’ll have to install your arrow nocks.
 The same fletching glue used for attaching the feather fletchings is used for installing the nocks.
 When gluing on nocks it’s important to make sure they’re in perfect alignment with the shaft.
 This allows for consistent launches from the bow as well as a more aerodynamic projectile.
 If you look closely at wood arrows you’ll be able to see how the grain runs through them.
 One side looks like lots of lines running from end to end of the arrow.
 The other side looks like it has points.
 It’s like the old days of wooden baseball bats.
 We always placed the trademark up because that aligned the edge of the growth rings, the strongest side, against the force of the ball.
 It’s the same with arrows.
 The edge grain side is the strongest and is the side you want to travel along the sight window at the shot.